LoulouLinck/Cityvent/README.md

 **Serverless Functions**

 >The Meet App can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations and scalability.
 By leveraging serverless technology, the app can efficiently handle backend processes, provide personalized experiences, and scale according to user demand.
+>
+>In this app: serverless functions will play a role in handling authorisation for accessing public calendar events from the Google Calendar API.
+Users need to be authorized to retrieve event data for rendering in the React app.
+This authorisation is facilitated by serverless functions, which are a more efficient alternative to building and maintaining a full server for this purpose.
+In this context, serverless functions will generate and provide access tokens, ensuring secure access to the Google Calendar API.
+AWS Lambda will be the chosen cloud-service provider for implementing these serverless functions, making the app's architecture more scalable and cost-effective.

 <!-- ![](./img/....png)